Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 [**CardInfoResult**](src/types/CardInfoResult.md)

 # Creating a key(pair) on the NFC card
 This creates an asymmetric keypair on the NFC card.
 The private key will never be disclosed and is safely stored in the card.
 The public key is disclosed.
 The key can be used as a regular keypair, not using DIDs at all if desired.
 To access and use the key later you can use the public key value, its card index or the DID Key id value

 ```
 import NfcSdk from 'gimly-ssi-nfc-react-native';

-NfcSdk.createKey(cardId, curve).then(keyInfo => {
+NfcSdk.ssi.createKey(curve).then(keyInfo => {
   // handle keyInfo
 }).catch(error => {
   // handle error